Apple Pay launches in Britain as holdout Barclays signs up

 RESISTANCE FADES

-NatWest (NWB_pa.L), Royal Bank of Scotland, Banco Santander were among the first banks to begin offering Apple Pay to their clients on Tuesday, and it will eventually be supported by all major British banks.
+NatWest (NWB_pa.L), Royal Bank of Scotland (RBS.L), Banco Santander (SAN.MC) were among the first banks to begin offering Apple Pay to their clients on Tuesday, and it will eventually be supported by all major British banks.

-The last holdout, Barclays, confirmed on Tuesday that its customers will be able to use Apple Pay at an unspecified date in the future.
-HSBC will follow later in July and other major banks plan to offer it in the autumn.
+The last holdout, Barclays (BARC.L), confirmed on Tuesday that its customers will be able to use Apple Pay at an unspecified date in the future.
+HSBC (HSBA.L) will follow later in July and other major banks plan to offer it in the autumn.

-To start, 70 percent of all UK credit and debit cards will accept Apple Pay, including cards offered by MasterCard, Visa Europe and American Express.
+To start, 70 percent of all UK credit and debit cards will accept Apple Pay, including cards offered by MasterCard (MA.N), Visa Europe and American Express (AXP.N).
 That figure will top 82 percent once Barclaycard is ready, Bailey said.

 "We have been surprised that so many banks have signed up to support Apple Pay," said Benjamin Ensor, an analyst at Forrester Research.
 "It's worth asking what Apple Pay brings that the banks can't do themselves."